Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Introduction

-Second, on the modeling front, we propose \qgxt, a hybrid model that combines a high-precision grammar-based approach with T5~\cite{raffel2019exploring}, leading to improvements across several compositional generalization evaluations while also being competitive on the standard splits of \textsc{GeoQuery}~\cite{zelle1995using} and \textsc{Spider}~\cite{yu2018spider}.
-While still far from affirmatively answering our question, our study highlights the importance of a diverse set of evaluations and the open challenge of handling both compositional generalization and natural language variation.
+Second, on the modeling front, we propose \qg, a simple and general grammar-based approach that solves \textsc{SCAN} and also scales to natural utterances, obtaining high precision for non-synthetic data.
+In addition, we introduce and evaluate \qgxt, a hybrid model that combines \qg with T5~\cite{raffel2019exploring}, leading to improvements across several compositional generalization evaluations while also being competitive on the standard splits of \textsc{GeoQuery}~\cite{zelle1996learning} and \textsc{Spider}~\cite{yu2018spider}.
+Our results indicate that \qgxt is a strong baseline for our challenge of developing approaches that perform well across a diverse set of evaluations focusing on either natural language variation, compositional generalization, or both.
+Comparing five approaches across eight evaluations on \textsc{SCAN} and \textsc{GeoQuery}, its average rank is 1, with the rank of the best previous approach (T5) being 2.9; performance is also competitive across several evaluations on \textsc{Spider}.

+While still far from affirmatively answering our research question, our study highlights the importance of a diverse set of evaluations and the open challenge of handling both compositional generalization and natural language variation.\footnote{Our code and data splits are available at \url{https://github.com/google-research/language/tree/master/language/nqg}.}